911±¬ÁĎÍř

 10) James R. Thompson Center

-Architecturally, the Thompson Center makes a bold statement with its non-traditional design.
-The building's southeast profile features a curved blue glass facade and salmon-colored steel, evoking the grand domes of historic government buildings while breaking away from the strict linearity of modernism.
-This dome-like shape pays homage to the Illinois State Capitol in Springfield, adding a historical reference to its otherwise contemporary appearance.
-The gridded walls that face LaSalle and Lake Streets provide a more traditional façade, creating a juxtaposition with the building’s more expressive elements.
+Being here, you can't help talking curves—because this place loves them.
+The southeast side sweeps upward in blue glass and salmon-pink steel, evoking the grand domes of historic government buildings while breaking away from the strict linearity of modernism.
+The dome-like shape pays homage to the Illinois State Capitol in Springfield, adding a historical reference to its otherwise contemporary appearance.
+Meanwhile, the facades overlooking LaSalle and Lake Street keep things a bit more traditional—grid lines, symmetry, restraint—so that the neighbors don’t panic.

 11